kourgeorge/project-origin/docs/Scientific.md

 - Can they learn to look for food?
 - Can it figure out complex behavior, from the procedural and social viewpoints, if that is required to their survival?
 - Would they learn using their actions (moving, mating, fighting and producing sound) to flourish?
+- Would counter intuitive behavior like [altruism](https://en.wikipedia.org/wiki/Altruism_(biology)), like parenting would develop?
+What environment (physics) would promote such behaviour?
 - Would they "understand" the effect of these actions on their own survival and on the environment?
 - Would they develop non-obvious behavior showing their understanding of the effect of time and age?
-- How fast can they adapt to changes in the environment that change the game rule like epidemic or dearth?
+- How fast can creatures adapt to changes in the environment?
+Such change may include epidemic, dearth, introduction of enemies, poisson and change in the enemy intelligence/fit?

 In addition, this project can be used as a tool by researchers in different disciples of science to give possible explanations to a wide range of phenomena in nature and help us reveal the essentiality of specific rules.
 For instance, consider the question of the need for minimal reproduction age in organisms biology.